 - Need Responses

 Note: Galaxy Digital can only import data that matches a field in Get Connected.
-The exception to this is User data, where fields that do not have a match can be imported as “Extra Data.”
-Click here for more information on Extra Data.
+The exception to this is User data, where fields that do not have a match can be imported as “Extra Data,” which appears as part of the user's account.

 When data are imported, certain information is required.
 If the required information is not present, the client will need to obtain the missing fields and resend the data, placeholder data will be used, or the data will not be imported.